 Many families in the communities we serve are unable to get proper medical care.
-They are also consistently exposed to waste and pollutants in the garbage dumps and can lack access to proper nutrition and safe water.
-All of these combine to lower their average life expectancy to 35 years of age.
-International Samaritan aims to improve the health and well-being of people in these communities by working with local health care providers to increase access and addressing structural and environmental factors of health.
-This includes building and supporting medical and dental clinics, improving water and sanitation infrastructure, promoting health education and providing supplies to protect families from diseases such as Covid-19.
+They are also consistently exposed to waste and pollutants in the garbage dumps and can lack access to proper nutrition, sanitation, and safe water.
+All of these combine to lower the average life expectancy of someone in one of these communities to 35 years of age and creates a horrific infant mortality rate.
+Only two out of three infants typically survive their first few years of life.

-See our impact in real time by following us on social media.
+See our impact in real time by subscribing to our Impact Stories.

 International Samaritan is a nonprofit organization with the designation 501(c)(3).
 Our headquarters is located in Ann Arbor Michigan.